segmentio/segment-docs/src/connections/destinations/catalog/leanplum/index.md

 {% include content/connection-modes.md %}

-1. From your Segment UI’s Destinations page click on "Add Destination".
+1. From your Segment UI's Destinations page click on "Add Destination".
-2. Search for "Leanplum" within the Destinations Catalog and confirm the Source you’d like to connect to.
+2. Search for "Leanplum" within the Destinations Catalog and confirm the Source you'd like to connect to.
 3. Navigate to your "App Settings" within the Leanplum UI and open up your "Keys & Settings"
 4. Copy the "App ID" into the Segment Settings UI under "Leanplum Application ID"
 5. We recommend creating 2 Leanplum Destinations, 1 for production and 1 for development.